activgit/.github.io/contact.md

 							<h4>New Business</h4>
 						</div>
 						<p>
-							Describe your project and leave us your contact info, we'll get back to you within 24 hours.
+							We will love to hear about your exciting project.
+Kindly send us a mail at omeiza[at]activ.digital.
+We'll get back to you within 24 hours.
 						</p>
 					</li>
 					<li class="contact_sub">